-B3 7 B3.7 External areas > 3.7.2 Fences Obje ectives Cont rols 07 To protect and retain fences and walls that are important character elements for the precinct.
-C12 Remnant sandstone and garden walls are retained and adequately maintained.
-08 To ensure materials used in fences and walls are a high quality and in keeping with the existing streetscape character C13 Existing retaining walls that are important character elements in the street or precinct are retained. with the existing streetscape character and character of the building.
-C14 Existing fences, particularly those constructed from sandstone, that are significant or represent important character elements in the street or precinct are retained.
-C15 The design and materials of front fences and walls are compatible with those fences and walls that contribute positively to the streetscape, (and the heritage context in the case of heritage conservation areas), and satisfy the desired future character and precinct controls in Chapters B1 and B2 of this DCP.
-C16 Fences and walls made from corrugated iron, barbed wire, and the like are not permitted.
+B3.7 External areas ▶ 3.7.2 Fences

+- O7 To protect and retain fences and walls that are important character elements for the precinct. - O8 To ensure materials used in fences and walls are a high quality and in keeping with the existing streetscape character and character of the building. - C12 Remnant sandstone and garden walls are retained and adequately maintained. - C13 Existing retaining walls that are important character elements in the street or precinct are retained. - C14 Existing fences, particularly those constructed from sandstone, that are significant or represent important character elements in the street or precinct are retained. - C15 The design and materials of front fences and walls are compatible with those fences and walls that contribute positively to the streetscape, (and the heritage context in the case of heritage conservation areas), and satisfy the desired future character and precinct controls in Chapters B1 and B2 of this DCP.

+Fences and walls made from corrugated iron, barbed wire, and the like are not permitted.